helloprasanna/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 	- Lower fee than S3 but, are charged a retrieval fee

 - **S3 Reduces Redundancy Storage (RRS)**
-	- Is this same as one zone IA?
+	- aws throws 405 error if object is lost
 	- Designed to provide 99.99% durability and 99.99% availability of objects over a given year.
+	- AWS doesn't recommend this anymore.

 - **Glacier (Separate product from S3)**
 	- Very cost effective but used for data archival only